facebook/create-react-app/packages/react-scripts/template/README.md

 default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.

+**The environment variables are embedded during the build time**.
+Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
+To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, just like [described here](#injecting-data-from-the-server-into-the-page).
+Alternatively you can rebuild the app on the server anytime you change them.

 >Note: You must create custom environment variables beginning with `REACT_APP_`.
 Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).

 These environment variables will be defined for you on `process.env`.
 For example, having an environment